 With all of the above being said, the best tip would be to consider putting an offer in on a new build.
 The logic behind this is quite obvious in that only new builds qualify for the FHOG.
 When you stand to get back 10% of the selling price, that amounts to a sizeable amount of money.

 Consider for a moment a home priced at $100,000 with an initial 10% deposit of $10,000.
-Then, with the stamp duty concession, the amount you are required to pay upfront can be significantly reduced if the property falls within the stamp duty concessions parameters.
+Then, with the stamp duty concession, the amount you requiring to pay upfront can be significantly reduced.
+If the property falls within the stamp duty concessions parameters.

 Alex Morrison has worked with a range of businesses giving him an in depth understanding of many different industries including home improvement, financial support and health care.
 He has used his knowledge and experience to work for clients as diverse as Acacia Pest Control, Cosh Living and Me Bank to help them reach their business goals.